 Fort Point has stood guard at the narrows of the Golden Gate for over 150 years.

-Although Fort Point never saw battle, the building has tremendous significance due to its military history, its architecture, and its association with maritime history.
+Although Fort Point never saw battle, the fort was brought to completion, armed, and garrisoned through the Civil War.
+It was ever ready to protect against a Confederate attack from sea that never came.
+The building has tremendous significance due to its military history, architecture, and association with maritime history.
 To learn more about Fort Point before, during and after the Civil War, please visit Fort Point, 1846-1876.

 For Additional Reading: